 the body breathes

-comings and goings. (entire poem here)
+rising and falling... (entire poem here)